1876 United States presidential election in Missouri

 The 1876 United States presidential election in Missouri took place on November 7, 1876, as part of the 1876 United States presidential election.
 Voters chose 15 representatives, or electors, to the Electoral College, who voted for president and vice president.

-Missouri voted for the Democratic candidate, Samuel J. Tilden, over the Republican candidate, Rutherford B. Hayes.
+Missouri voted for the Democratic nominee, Samuel J. Tilden, over the Republican nominee, Rutherford B. Hayes.
 Tilden won Missouri by a margin of 16.28%.